muuurk/HARMLESS/README.md

 In this tutorial we used the components below:

 * Juniper EX2200 blade switch as legacy switch
-* Notebook with 2 ethernet interfaces (for management and trunk links)
+* Acer Notebook with 2 ethernet interfaces (for management and trunk links)
 * Open vSwitch 2.5.2
 * Floodlight as SDN controller

+We used Ubuntu 16.04.3 LTS on the notebook and 11.4R7.5 junos on the Juniper EX2200.

+Prepare the switch to use HARMLESS:
+Connect it to the Notebook through the management port.

 First of all update your system: